d-sanderson/Portfolio-Website/README.md

 Nice job on your Milestone 2a!
 Your wireframes look great, you clearly put a lot of thought into the content on your site.
 Your content strategy lines up well with the persona you defined.
 I personally like the design a lot for a simple personal site, and think you will have an easy time coding it up since it's so fleshed out!

 Your Milestone 2a passes at a Tier III.
 Good job!

+## Milestone 3
+I love your PWP!
+To me it looks completely professional and ready to submit to potential employers.
+Your navbar goes slightly over the top of your page when you select the options up top, but otherwise it's really beautiful and well designed.
+You also have a few images that are missing in your portfolio cards so be sure not to forget about those.

+Your code is super organized and looks great as well.
+Killer job!

+Your Milestone 3 passes at a Tier IV.

+Milestone 1 30(0.2) = 6\
+Milestone 2a 30(0.2) = 6\
+Milestone 2b 40(0.1) = 4\
+Milestone 3 40(0.5) = 20\
+Final 38/40